GAMS-dev/gamspy/docs/user/advanced/external_equations.rst

     eq[...] = 1*x + 2*y == 1
     eq2[...] = 1*x + 2*y == 1 # this should be 2

-Leaving an equation index empty also does not work:
+Skipping an equation index also does not work:

 .. code-block:: python